+Empowering Urban Planners to Address the SDGs

 Watch our short video about the City WORKS trainings and hear directly from a few participants:

-Overall, those events guided the participants on how to set indicators while planning and managing integrative and inclusive measures, as well as on how to monitor achievements against these indicators on the local level, guided by the SDGs.
+Overall, those events guided the participants on how to set indicators while planning and managing integrative and inclusive measures, as well as on how to monitor achievements against these indicators on the local level that is guided by the SDGs.
 The participants got introduced to different tools that help them as decision makers, planners, and practitioners to detect challenges.
 This way, they can build comprehensive and multi-sectoral plans to enhance living conditions while also ensuring an effective sustainability monitoring.

 Some participants declared that the SDGs can be used as future reference points for conducting evaluation, monitoring, and follow-up processes.
-One of the main outcomes of these workshops is that the participants had the chance to share their knowledge and experiences and learn their peers from other cities.
-As a result, some cities started to revise their ongoing master plan according to the SDGs.
+One of the main outcomes of these workshops is that the participants had the chance to share their knowledge and experiences and learn from their peers from other cities.
+As a result, some cities started to revise their ongoing master plans according to the SDGs.
 In addition, participants kept in contact with each other to exchange viewpoints on common issues.
 However, without political will, it might be very difficult to implement the SDGs on the local level.